-An advanced fee retainer is a sum of money a client pays in advance to reserve the Firm’s time or to pay for costs required for the litigation.
+An advanced fee retainer is a deposit a client pays in advance to reserve the Firm’s time and to pay internal costs required for the litigation.
 The amount of the retainer depends on the costs, complexity of the case and time involved with litigation.
 A retainer usually ranges in price between $1,000.00 and $25,000.00 depending on the type of retainer and the litigation involved with the representation.

 Cost retainer is used to pay costs such as filing fees, service of process, copying charges, postage, depositions, etc., and usually range between $500.00 and $5000.00 depending on the amount of costs associated with the litigation.

 Once any type of retainer is exhausted, the Firm provides a detailed itemized monthly billing statement to all clients whereby clients have the option of paying their bill each month or renewing the exhausted retainers.
 Upon the setting of trial or evidentiary hearing, clients are required to pay all outstanding fees and renew their retainers for preparation of trial.
 Upon conclusion of a case and based upon a good payment history, the Firm may offer those client’s with affordable payment plans.

 Flat fees are offered for reviewing and/or preparing documents, pleadings or agreements, uncontested divorces, summary dissolution, or the scope of the representation is limited to a specific legal issue such as child custody, visitation, support or drafting a marriage settlement agreement.
 Flat fees range from $500.00 to $10,000.00 depending on the services to be provided.